COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Simple oncological follow-up is indicated when there is no malformation or when there is only one minor malformation.

-After genetic counseling takes place, testing for WT1 mutations should be considered for patients who have the following:
+After genetic counseling occurs, testing for WT1 mutations should be considered for patients who have the following:

 Testing for an 11p15 abnormality should be considered for patients exhibiting any symptoms of Beckwith-Wiedemann syndrome, hemihyperplasia, or bilateral or familial Wilms tumor.

 Clinical Features of Wilms Tumor

 Most Wilms tumor patients present asymptomatically with an abdominal mass noticed by a parent or pediatrician on a well-child visit.
 In children with known predisposing clinical syndromes, renal tumors can be found during routine screening.
 Clinical findings may include the following: